eniac/Flightplan/Wharf/tclust_README.md

 Several legacy network functions have also been enabled in the tclust mininet topology setup: mcrouter, snort, and ufw.
-Once the relevant programs have been installed, topologies that utilize these programs can be started up using the corresponding topology files in `bmv2/topologies/tclust`
+Once the relevant programs have been installed (using `apt`) topologies that utilize these programs can be started up using the corresponding topology files in `bmv2/topologies/tclust`